 Start by thoughtfully creating a list of these adjectives.
 This list will include descriptors like, shy, outgoing, quiet, thoughtful, energetic, aggressive, sweet, humble, funny, honest, formal, casual, smart, brilliant, plodding, resourceful.
 You get the idea.
 The list must include both the good and the bad descriptors.
 During this process, you must be brutally honest, not overly critical and, at this point, not judgmental.

 1. Is this descriptive word something I can change?
 An example is the adjective “tall”.
 This is a physical attribute you can do little about and must accept it as unchangeable.
 If the word is “shy”, you should mark it as changeable.
 This doesn’t mean you will want to change it, it only means this attribute can be changed.

 2. Is this descriptive word a positive attribute or does it negatively harm your brand presence?
 For example, if you have the adjective “aggressive” written down you will likely note it as a negative attribute unless you are part of Mixed Martial Arts.
 If you have “trustworthy,” you should identify this adjective as positive unless you are a thief.

 Next, look carefully at this list and ask yourself the following question, “Are there any attributes missing that I wish were used to describe me?”
 This is the proverbial question, “When I die what do I want them to say in my epitaph?”
 Write these added words to the bottom of your list.

-To insure your success enlist your friends, co-workers and maybe your boss in this journey.
+To ensure your success enlist your friends, co-workers and maybe your boss in this journey.
 Share with them what you are working to accomplish and what attributes you are seeking to change and add.
 Solicit them to help keep you on track by alerting you, nicely of course, when they observe attitudes or behaviors that are not consistent with your new brand.